 Especially as we move into the recovery phase of the economic downturn, it is vital that we advocate for continued state support for programs that work to move families and individuals out of poverty.
 Community Action Agencies already run many programs that address the causes of poverty including the Family Assets for Independence in Minnesota, homeownership initiatives, financial literacy, job training, and educational opportunities for adults.

 In addition to advocating for the priorities laid out above, MinnCAP will also support the legislative agendas of our coalition partners: MN Head Start Association, Homes for All MN, Minnesota Asset Building Coalition, the Volunteer Driver Coalition, Energy CENTS Coalition and more.
-Together, we will ensure the Minnesota budget deficit is not balanced on the backs of our low-income communities and that low-income Minnesotans have the resources they need to recover from the pandemic.
+Together, we will ensure the Minnesota budget deficit is not balanced on the backs of our low-income communities and that Minnesotans with low incomes have the resources they need to recover from the pandemic.